 Patients who are not covered by a medical scheme will be required to pay a deposit based on the estimated total costs of treatments delivered.
 Please note that services provided by other medical practitioners and healthcare professionals are not included in the account for dialysis treatments and will be charged separately.
-WHO ARE THE OTHER TEAM PLAYERS IN MY DIALYSIS JOURNEY?
+WHO ARE THE MAIN TREATMENT TEAM MEMBERS DURING MY DIALYSIS JOURNEY?
+Nephrologists A Nephrologist is a kidney specialist that diagnoses and treats kidney disorders.
+These specialists will regularly check in on patients like you to make sure you are receiving the care you need.
+Renal unit manager A renal unit manager is a key support person in the renal unit and will work with your doctors and the renal unit staff to accommodate your needs Renal unit employees The employees at the renal units will be alongside you throughout your dialysis journey and will help you set up for your dialysis treatments.
+There are many renal unit employees, including trained nurses, ward clerks, stock managers, engineers and more.
+WHO ARE THE OTHER TREATMENT TEAM MEMBERS DURING MY DIALYSIS JOURNEY?
 Renal dialysis patients are often supported through their journey with chronic kidney disease (CKD) by making use of various allied health professional services.
 Dietitian Working with a dietitian is critical in managing your chronic kidney disease (CKD).
 A renal dietitian is a dietitian that specialises in the nutritional needs of people with chronic kidney disease.
 Social worker A social worker is a support person for patients both before and after they start dialysis.
 Social workers are highly educated and trained to help patients and their families by providing support in all areas of their lives including: emotional, financial, career, lifestyle adjustment and more.
 Podiatrist Podiatrists are healthcare professionals who have been trained to diagnose and treat abnormal conditions of the feet and lower limbs.
+Wound clinic A team of professionals who attend to wounds that have struggled to heal after conventional treatment was tried.
+FREQUENTLY ASKED QUESTIONS

-FREQUENTLY ASKED QUESTIONS 1 How do I choose between haemodialysis and peritoneal dialysis?
+How do I choose between haemodialysis and peritoneal dialysis?
 Treatment selection will be discussed during consultation together with your Nephrologist.
 The option selected will be in your best interest and considerations to working hours, travel and lifestyle will be considered.
 Very specific criteria for selection of either treatment needs to be considered and your Nephrologist will support you through this treatment selection.

-2 Is a renal diet important whilst undergoing dialysis treatments?
+Is a renal diet important whilst undergoing dialysis treatments?
 As kidney function declines, protein waste and minerals become more difficult for the kidney to remove.
 The main nutrients limited in kidney diets include protein, phosphorus, potassium and sodium.
 Not only will a good diet help you feel healthy, it can also help you avoid complications such as fluid overload, high blood potassium, bone disease, and weight loss.
 Keeping close track of your diet can also help you control other diseases such as diabetes and high blood pressure.
 Uncontrolled blood pressure and diabetes can worsen kidney disease and diminish any residual kidney function.
-3 What about infection control?
+What about infection control?

 It is very important that you follow the unit's strict hand washing and infection control programme.
 This will ensure the health of yourself, your families and other fellow dialysis patients.
 Any unusual redness or pain around your vascular access site must be noted together with your dialysis nurse.
-4 What about my medication?
+What about my medication?